 There are several degree paths for disaster management at the Columbia Climate School.

 • The M.A. in Climate and Society is a one-year, 34-credit interdisciplinary graduate program that engages students in understanding and addressing the impacts of climate variability and climate change on society and the environment.
 Students can select an area of specialization in Disaster Risk Management.
+Read a question-and-answer interview about this certificate.

 • The M.S. in Climate is a two-year, 50-credit degree program that will prepare professionals and future academics to be climate leaders at community, state, national, and international levels.
 Students can also complete the advanced certificate in Climate and Disaster Management, an 18-credit certificate that provides students with the foundational knowledge and skills needed to conduct and apply research in various intersecting disciplines relevant to managing disasters.